tshepang/blog-movies/content/movies/2008 movie review.rst

 that from the 'safe house' in *Children of Men*, which also happens to have the best battle scene.
 The best confrontation was that of the characters of Craig Bierko and Russel Crowe in a party scene in *The Cinderella Man*.
-The best end-credits sequence finds a tie between *Cloverfield*'s VHS-style and *The Mummy*'s which uses a concept copied from *300*'s end-credits sequence.
+The best end-credits sequence can be seen in *The Mummy*, which uses a concept copied from *300*'s end-credits sequence.

 *The Condemned* had my favorite sexual interaction (very brief but